Effects of stellar-mass primordial black holes on first star formation: Simulation results

 Our simulations terminate when the maximum hydrogen number density reaches $10^{5}\ \rm cm^{-3}$.
 At this moment (denoted by $z_{\rm col}$ and $t_{\rm col}$), a dense ($n_{\rm H}\gtrsim 10^{4}\ \rm cm^{-3}$) cold ($T\lesssim 10^{3}\ \rm K$) gas clump of a few $10^{3}\ \rm M_{\odot}$ has formed at the central parsec of the halo by run-away collapse under efficient molecular cooling.
 This is the typical condition of Pop~III star formation, and it is met in all cases considered in our study (see Table~\ref{t1}), implying that \textit{the standard picture of Pop~III star formation is not changed by the presence of stellar-mass PBHs with $m_{\rm PBH}\sim 30-100\ \rm M_{\odot}$ and $f_{\rm PBH}\lesssim 0.1$}.

 Besides, growth of PBHs via accretion is highly inefficient in our simulations.
 Even without BH feedback, PBHs can only grow by up to 10\% in mass and the average Eddington ratio is $\sim 10^{-3}$.
 When feedback is considered, PBHs can hardly grow by more than 0.1\% and the Eddington ratio is $\sim 10^{-4}\ll 1$ on average.
-This is consistent with previous simulations \citep{johnson2007aftermath,alvarez2009accretion,hirano2014one,smith2018growth,liu2020gw}, showing that light seeds ($\lesssim 100 \rm M_{\odot}$) hardly grow in most cases, unless by super-Eddington accretion under special conditions \citep{madau2014super,volonteri2015case,pezzulli2016super, inayoshi2016hyper,toyouchi2019super}.
-Therefore, only more massive ($m_{\rm PBH}\gtrsim 100\ \rm M_{\odot}$) PBHs can be seeds of supermassive BHs \citep{Cappelluti2022}.
+This is consistent with previous simulations \citep{johnson2007aftermath,alvarez2009accretion,hirano2014one,smith2018growth,liu2020gw}, showing that light seeds ($\lesssim 100 \rm M_{\odot}$) hardly grow in most cases, unless by super-Eddington accretion under special conditions {\citep{Alexander2014,madau2014super,volonteri2015case,pezzulli2016super, inayoshi2016hyper,Takeo2018,toyouchi2019super}.
+More massive ($m_{\rm PBH}\gtrsim 100\ \rm M_{\odot}$) PBHs are more likely to be seeds of supermassive BHs \citep{Cappelluti2022}. }

 Nevertheless, we find that PBHs do alter the timing of collapse, host halo mass, as well as chemical and thermal properties of gas during collapse.
 The thermal history of the IGM is also significantly affected in extreme cases ($f_{\rm PBH}\gtrsim 0.01$).
 In this section, we use the data from the final snapshots (i.e. at $z_{\rm col}$) to demonstrate the effects of PBHs on primordial star-forming clouds.
 The key information of our simulations is summarised in Table~\ref{t1}.